 The Three Cs

-The first C, character as indicated by FICO score, indicates the likelihood that the borrower will repay the money.
+The first C, character as indicated by your FICO, indicates the likelihood that the borrower will repay the money.
 A solid history of repayment, along with stable employment and residence all factor into their assessment of whether or not you are likely to repay the debt.
 In essence, they are evaluating your personal integrity as it relates to repaying borrowed money.

 The second C is capacity to pay.
 Lenders assess whether or not borrowers have the capacity or ability to take on more debt and still make all of their payments on time based.
 This is based on the amount of debt they currently carry and their income sources.

 The third C is collateral, which is the amount of valuable assets that the borrower owns.
-This is important to the lender because they want to know there is something they can take to satisfy the debt if the borrower refuses or cannot repay the loan.
+This is important to the lender because they want to know there is something they can take to satisfy the debt if the borrower refuses or cannot repay.
 For example, collateral for a mortgage is the home itself, this is called a secured loan.
-If you default, the bank takes the house, regardless of other creditors to whom you owe money.
+If you default, the bank takes the house, regardless of whomever else you owe money.

-Other collateral might be automobiles, boats, jewelry, television sets, other expensive electronics, etc. If the loan is secured, the lender takes the collateral with which the loan was secured, for example a car loan is secured with the car.
-If a buy defaults, the lender can take the car.
-With unsecured debt, no specific asset is tied to the loan, so the lender wants to know what you own so they can get it through the legal process if you default.
-It all depends on where they are in line – they look at your report to see if some other lender is using those assets to secure their loan or if you have other creditors that are ahead of them, meaning you incurred that debt first.
+Other collateral might be automobiles, boats, jewelry, television sets, other expensive electronics, etc. If debt is secured, the lender takes the collateral with which it was secured, for example car financing is secured with the car.
+If a buyer defaults, the lender can take the car.
+With unsecured debt, no specific asset is tied to the debt, so the lender wants to know what you own so they can get it through the legal process if you default.
+It all depends on where they are in line – they look at your report to see if some other lender is using those assets to secure their positions or if you have others that are ahead of them, meaning you incurred that debt first.
 These all factor into lending and pricing decisions.
-Secured or unsecured loan have different prices because they represent different degrees of risk to the lender.
+Secured or unsecured financing have different costs because they represent different degrees of risk to the lender.

 This is the big picture of what lenders want to learn about an applicant before they make a decision to lend them money.
 How do they make these determinations?
 What tools do they use?
 Lenders use information applicants provide to them, including their employment history, income information, residential history, banking account information, and public records.
 Much of this information can be found in credt reports, along with bill paying activity and facts about an individual’s financial life.
 Therefore, lenders heavily leverage these convenient reports.